microsoft/sample-app-aoai-chatGPT/scripts/readme.md

-        "search_service_name": "<search service name to use or create>", "index_name": "<index name to use or create>", "chunk_size": 1024, // set to null to disable chunking before ingestion "semantic_config_name": "default"
+        "search_service_name": "<search service name to use or create>", "index_name": "<index name to use or create>", "chunk_size": 1024, // set to null to disable chunking before ingestion "token_overlap": 128 // number of tokens to overlap between chunks "semantic_config_name": "default"
     }
 ]